voxpupuli/hiera-eyaml-gpg/README.md

     $ gem install hiera-eyaml-gpg

+You will also need to install either the `gpgme` (recommended) or `ruby_gpg` gem:

+    $ gem install gpgme

+OR

+    $ gem install ruby_gpg

+Note: you will need to use `ruby_gpg` with the Puppet server as it uses JRuby which cannot make use of native extensions such as `gpgme`.

 If you haven't already installed it, this requires and will install the hiera-eyaml gem, which you should probably acquint yourself with at https://github.com/TomPoulton/hiera-eyaml.